ihat/mapredus/README.md

       end
     end

-In this example, the inputt stream calls yield to output a mapredus file number and a the value that is saved to file (in redis).
-The mapper's map function calls yield to emit the key value pair for storage in redis.
-The reducer's reduce function acts similarly.
+In this example, the input stream calls yield to output a mapredus file number and a the value that is saved to file (in redis).
+The mapper's `map` function calls yield to emit the key value pair for storage in redis.
+The reducer's `reduce` function acts similarly.

 The finalizer runs whatever needs to be run when a process completes, an example: